WordPress is an open source content management system (CMS) that has been available since 2003.

 Ghost

-Ghost is quickly becoming one of the most popular WordPress alternatives on the market.
 This is mainly down to its philosophy of keeping everything as simple and straightforward as possible but still offering opportunities for keen coders to get creative.

-Ghost takes a pure approach to content management and describes itself as “just a blogging platform”.
 Many people see Ghost as filling the space that WordPress used to occupy, before that platform was flooded with loads of additional features.

 Key features

 With Ghost, all the blogging is done via Markdown.
 Markdown is basically a simpler version of HTML, but you’ll still need a decent understanding of how it works before you can start writing.
-When you do get to grips with Markdown though, it can offer quite a lot of opportunities that are harder to implement with WordPress.

-For example, once you’re competent with Markdown, you can create content very quickly.
 When you use WordPress, you’ll often find yourself cycling through the “Blocks” and “Plugins” if you want to add images and certain text.
-Markdown allows you to manipulate text with ease and without clicking away from your workspace.

-A big advantage of Ghost over WordPress is the ease of sharing posts.
 Ghost has integrated a selection of social media features that let users quickly spread the word about their latest content.
-WordPress users typically have to install third-party plugins to make this happen.

 Ghost has a range of themes to choose from that can be personalised to suit your blog.